The Paradox: More Evidence, Stronger Resistance

 How to Make Someone Believe Harder by Showing Them They're Wrong

-Nyhan and Reifler (2005) conducted a study that shocked the academic world.
+Nyhan and Reifler ran a now-famous experiment in 2005-2006, published in 2010.
 They presented subjects with political statements they believed, then showed them factual evidence that those statements were false.
 The hypothesis was simple: confronted with facts, people update their beliefs.

 They were wrong.
-The opposite happened.
+Often, the opposite happened.
 Subjects who received the corrective evidence not only failed to change their minds—they actually became more convinced their original belief was true.
 The evidence backfired.

 Why?
 Because contradicting evidence triggers a psychological threat.
 When someone challenges a belief you've built your identity around, your brain doesn't respond by coolly evaluating the evidence.
 It responds by defending itself.
 Your emotional immune system activates.
 You become more rigid, not less.
 You search for reasons the evidence is wrong, not reasons your belief is wrong.

 Applied to faith: when you confront someone with Ephesians 2:8-9, you're not presenting a theological argument.
 You're presenting a threat.
 That person's entire self-concept is built on "I chose God."
-Ephesians 2:8-9 says: "You didn't choose.
-This is the gift of God—not a result of works."
+Ephesians 2:8-9 says: "For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast."
 That's not a correctable error.
 That's an existential threat.
 And threatened people don't think clearly.
 They defend.

-The clearer the evidence, the stronger the defense.
-This is the backfire effect: the very mechanism you hope will change someone's mind becomes the trigger that hardens their resistance.
+The clearer the evidence, the stronger the defense — or so the original studies claimed.
+(How broadly that holds is contested; see the next paragraph.)
+This is the backfire effect: the very mechanism you hope will change someone's mind can become the trigger that hardens their resistance.

 Why Grace Triggers the Strongest Backfire

-There's a reason the backfire effect is particularly powerful with the doctrine of grace.
+There's a reason the backfire effect is particularly powerful with the truth of grace.
 Grace isn't just theology.
 Grace attacks the two things human beings are most protective of: identity and autonomy.

 When you tell someone they didn't choose God, you're saying: